SAP-samples/teched2022-DA281/exercises/ex3/README.md

-# Exercise 2 - Integrate ABAP CDS Views in SAP Data Intelligence Replication Management Flow
+# Exercise 2 - Integrate ABAP CDS Views in SAP Data Intelligence using Replication Flow
 For the integration of ABAP CDS Views in S/4HANA, SAP Data Intelligence provides standard ABAP operator shells that can easily be configured according to your use cases.
 In principal, you can leverage the following approach:

 > **Important**: